grantcurell/grantcurell.github.io/docs/Reset OS10 Admin Password/README.md

         +-------------------------------------+

 4. Press e to open the OS10 GRUB editor.
-   1. Use the arrow keys to navigate to the end of the line that has set os_debug_args= and then add init=/bin/bash.
+      1.Use the arrow keys to navigate to the end of the line that has set os_debug_args= and then add init=/bin/bash.

             +---------------------------------------------------------+
             |setparams 'OS10-A'                                       |